 So the other day I was cutting out a snowflake just for the heck of it, and I realized that I could cut out two identical ones at once.

 But wait!
 Snowflakes can’t be identical! (as you can read in one of these children’s books about snow)

-So I snipped out a couple of small differences.
+So, with that in mind, I snipped out a couple of small differences.
 What I ended up with is a set of almost-matching snowflakes.

 Snowflake Matching Activities

 All you need to do in preparation is cut out some snowflakes.
 Then, you can play several matching games with your pretty results.

 I made four snowflakes per letter-size sheet of paper.
 This gives you a nice size for little hands.

 - Cut a sheet of paper into quarters, and then trim so that you have squares (instead of rectangles.)